Salt Lake West Side Stories: Post Two

-Pacific Island Communities (an exception to the above boundries): Salt Lake’s west side also included the north section of Salt Lake City near the Wasatch Hot Springs.
+Pacific Island Communities (an exception to the above boundaries): Salt Lake’s west side also included the north section of Salt Lake City near the Wasatch Hot Springs.
 During the 1870s and early 80s, Maoris from New Zealand, Tahitians, and Hawaiians gathered in this then poverty-stricken area.
 Prior to Mormon (members of The Church of Jesus Christ of Latter-day Saints, hereafter LDS Church) settlement the area surrounding the hot springs were used for seasonal camps for Native Americans.
 During the late nineteenth and early twentieth century, the northwest side also became the location of several industries that included sand and gravel excavation.
 Railroad companies also chose the northwest side as a transportation hub.
 For example, the Oregon Short Line’s yard and roundhouse (part of the Union Pacific system) along with other rail yards were built in the area of 700 to 1200 North and 500 to 70 West.
 Ostensibly this area is part of Salt Lake City’s west side.

 After the LDS Church opened a temple in Hawaii in 1915, church leaders encouraged members of the community to return to their Pacific homelands.
 A majority of the Pacific Islanders did choose to return to the place of their nativity.

 A Note on Street Names and Renumbering: In 1973, the streets north and west of Temple Square (west of West Temple Street and north of North Temple Street) were renumbered to align with the existing lot or building addresses.
 For example, 100, or “First West,” became 200 West (which made West Temple also 100 West), and “Second West” became 300 West.
 This has created no end to confusion, especially when researchers are reading documents produced before 1973.
 In Salt Lake West Side Stories, all street names use the post-1973 names (or numbering) system to allow readers to connect with the current physical space.